Talbot v. Seeman

 Talbot v.
 Seeman, 5 U.S. (1 Cranch) 1 (1801), was a United States Supreme Court case.
 It involved maritime law, specifically the circumstances under which salvage rights attach to a neutral vessel captured by enemy forces and then recaptured by the United States Navy.

 Background

-The Amelia, a merchant vessel owned by citizens of Hamburg, was captured on the high seas by the French military vessel La Diligente during the French-American Naval Conflict (1798-1800), also known as the Quasi-War.
+The Amelia, a merchant vessel owned by citizens of Hamburg, was captured on the high seas by the French military vessel La Diligente (meaning The Diligent) during the French-American Naval Conflict (1798-1800), also known as the Quasi-War.
 The vessel was then recaptured during the same period by the USS Constitution under the command of Captain Talbot, who asserted salvage rights over the captured vessel.
 The Court considered two issues: